 They’re mysterious creatures to say the least!
 No wonder they’ve been worshiped for so long by some cultures and feared in others.

 Among cats’ many mysteries are the positions in which they sleep or sit, included the iconic bread loaf position.
-Before we learn more about that position, we need to talk a bit about your cat’s anatomy.

-Cat anatomy 101
+Cat Anatomy 101

 Our feline friends’ anatomies do differ from us greatly, which allows them to do things we would find uncomfortable, painful, or downright impossible.